 Rich greenery lines the steep, rocky walls of this stunning gorge of the Río Maipo.
-Starting only 25km southeast of Santiago, it's popular on weekends with Santiaguinos, who come here to camp, hike, climb, cycle, raft and ski.
+Starting only 15 miles (25km) southeast of Santiago, it's popular on weekends with Santiaguinos, who come here to camp, hike, climb, cycle, raft and ski.
 Increasingly trendy restaurants, new microbreweries and a big winery mean that overindulgence is also on the menu.

 November to March is peak rafting season as glacier meltwater brings Class III or IV rapids to the Río Maipo; ski bums and bunnies flock here June to September; and hiking, horseback riding and lunching are popular year-round.